NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/FINALPROJECT/proposal/proposal.md

 - [X] Meeting for searching for a project
 - [X] Requirement and specification
-- [X] Deciding what component are needed
+- [X] Deciding what components are needed
 - [X] Arduino and learn how to use them
 - [X] Installing python
 - [X] Learning about Python